So, you’ve got a great education and a few years’ work experience under your belt.

-4) How are you going to answer when they want to meet you face-to-face for an interview?
+4) How are you going to answer if they want to interview you face-to-face?

 When does applying for jobs in Germany from India make sense?

-It’s obviously much easier to attend interviews when you’re actually in the country and physically able to take a train or domestic flight to meet with your potential employer.
+It’s obviously much easier to attend interviews when you’re actually in the country .

-And even if you did, would you spend over a thousand dollars just to attend one interview?
+But even if you didn’t have this hassle, would you be prepared to spend over a thousand dollars just to attend one interview?

 2. If you already have applied for (or have already secured) a Job Seeker Visa which will enable you to travel to Germany to look for work and attend any interviews.